 There are many benefits and drawbacks to both short and long blog content, and each can affect your SEO in different ways.

 If you want to create frequent content on a wide variety of topics that prompts readers to an action, shorter content (that is a minimum of 300 words) is the ideal blog post length for you.
 To prevent the appearance of duplicate content in Google and other search engines, aim for a minimum of 500 words per page.

-However, if you want to create a piece of content that will boost your SEO, you may want to consider dedicating some extra time to creating quality, long-form content of 1,000+ words.
+However, if you want to create a piece of content that can really boost your SEO and user engagement, you may want to consider dedicating some extra time to creating quality, long-form content of 1,000+ words.
 Less frequent posts with stronger context will win the SEO game.